Approximation and Convergence of Large Atomic Congestion Games: Poisson Approximation for Sums of Bernoulli Random Variables

-This appendix collects some known facts on the Poisson approximation for sums of Bernoulli random variables.
+This section collects some known facts on the Poisson approximation for sums of Bernoulli random variables.
 The main results are taken from \citet{AdeLeu:B2005}, \citet{BarHal:MPCPS1984}, and \citet{BorRuz:AP2002}, suitably adapted to our goals.
-We recall that $\PoissX\sim\Poisson(\poissx)$ with parameter $\poissx\geq 0$ iff
+We recall that $X\sim\Poisson(x)$ with parameter $x\geq 0$ if and only if